OmarMiniesy/Notes/Security/Cryptography/Cryptanalysis.md

 ---

+### Indistinguishability

+It pertains to the inability of an attacker to distinguish between ciphertexts that encrypt different messages, even if the attacker is allowed to choose the messages to be encrypted.

+> There are two types of indistinguishability.

+##### 1. IND-CPA

+This stands for *Indistinguishability under Chosen Plaintext Attack*.

+* A security standard for encryption schemes, a basic requirement for encryption schemes.
+* Security against attackers that can choose plaintexts to encrypt and obtain their ciphertexts.
+* The attacker cannot gain any useful information from ciphertexts even though the plaintexts are known.

+Achieved using [[Encryption#Non-Deterministic Encryption]], where randomness is introduced in the encryption process.
+##### 2. IND-CCA

+This stands for *indistinguishability under Chosen Ciphertext Attack*.

+* A security standard that is stronger than **IND-CPA**.
+* Security against attackers that can choose ciphertexts and obtain their corresponding decrypted plaintext.
+* The attacker cannot gain useful information from decrypted plaintexts even though the ciphertext is known.

+Achieved using additional cryptographic mechanisms such as message authentication codes or digital signatures.

+1. **IND-CCA1**: The attacker must make all decryption queries before receiving the challenge ciphertext.
+After the challenge is received, the attacker cannot request the decryption of any more ciphertexts
+2. **IND-CCA2**: Allowing the attacker to continue making decryption queries even after receiving the challenge ciphertext.
+The attacker can adapt their strategy based on the information gained from previous decryption queries.

+---
 ### Attacks

 These are the types of cryptanalysis attacks that can be executed based on amount and type of information available to the attacker.